An Evening with Adele

 An Evening with Adele was the debut concert tour by English singer-songwriter Adele, in support of her debut studio album, 19.
-The tour was unusual in that it included few dates in the United Kingdom, Adele's home country and the territory where 19 was the most successful.
+The tour was unusual in that it included very few dates in the United Kingdom, Adele's home country and the region where 19 was the most successful.
 Instead, the tour focused heavily on North America.

-In 2008, Adele canceled her tours in Germany, Japan, and the United States.
+In 2008, Adele canceled her tour dates in Germany, Japan, and the United States.
 The cancellation was reported to be due to family issues.

-In an apologetic blog post to fans, the singer explains she'll honour commitments she has made in New York this weekend, but then she has to fly home.

-She writes: "There's some problems at home... and, at the moment, there (sic) stopping me from being away for any long period of time.
+She explained she would honor commitments she made in New York before returning to the UK.
+In a blog post to her fans, she wrote the following: "There's some problems at home... and, at the moment, there (sic) stopping me from being away for any long period of time.
 I was really looking forward to touring again and throwing myself back into it all.
 But my home life needs more attention right now.

 "I apologise from the bottom of my heart for disappointing you all, I'm truly gutted!

-In a candid interview with Nylon magazine, Adele explained: "I was really unhappy at home and there was a lot of family issues going on...
-But I got better again - I stopped drinking."

-"We refer to that period as my E.L.C., my Early Life Crisis.
-Now I'm sober, I'm like, 'I can't believe I did that.'
-It seems so ungrateful."

-and the tour gained some notoriety when she cancelled tour dates in 2008 in order to spend time with her then-boyfriend, an incident she later expressed regret over.

-One of the last performances on the tour took place at the historic Hollywood Bowl.
-Etta James was supposed to appear at the performance but cancelled at the last-minute due to illness and was replaced by Chaka Khan.

-The last performance of the tour was at the North Sea Jazz Festival.
+One of the last performances on the tour took place at the historic Hollywood Bowl in Los Angeles, California.
+Etta James was originally supposed to appear at the performance, but cancelled at the last minute due to illness and was replaced by Chaka Khan.
+In July 2009, the tour ended at the North Sea Jazz Festival in Rotterdam, Netherlands.